pauljickling/notes/terminal/termion.md

 ## Raw Mode

-Raw mode allows the development of things like games.
+Raw mode allows for the development of an interactive tty interface.
 Raw mode disables stdin, line buffering, and scrolling.

 ### Entering Raw Mode